mediacloud/story-indexer/doc/metadata.md

 4. `workers/importer.py` to import to Elasticsearch
 5. `workers/archiver.py` to create WARC files and upload to cloud storage

-Reads CSV files dumped from original Media Cloud system, with Story URL and a `downloads_id` which is used to locate the HTML document (as originally downloaded) from cloud storage.

 NOTE!
 The URL is *NOT* the final, redirected URL, and any HTTP metadata was not retained, so page encoding must be inferred.

-EXCEPT for periods where CSVs dumped from the old system were not available, where documents predetermined ranges of downloads_ids were fetched "blind" (without any URL), and the URL was extracted by the parser from "canonical url" HTML metadata tags (in which case the extracted URL is the Canonical URL from the document producer).
+For periods where CSV files were not available (due to unrecoverable databases), downloads_id ranges for the date ranges were identified, and trivial CSV files were created (containing only a `downloads_id`), and the HTML was fetched "blind" (without any metadata), and the URL was extracted by the parser from "canonical url" HTML metadata tags (in which case the extracted URL is the Canonical URL from the producer of the document).

 Archived WARC file names are prefixed with `mchistYYYY-`

 hist-queuer sets the following `rss_entry` fields:

-* `link` contains a downloads_id (stringified int)
+* `link` contains a `downloads_id` (stringified int)
 * `fetch_date` contains a date extracted from the CSV filename
 * `source_feed_id` contains a feed id from the CSV, if available
 * `source_source_id` contains a source id from the CSV, if available
-* `via` contains the file name of the CSV file (S3 URL??)
+* `via` contains an S3 URL for the CSV file

 hist-queuer sets the following `http_metadata` fields: